tgcsaba/KSig/README.md

 ```

 ## Results
 The experiments can be run using the code provided in the `experiments` directory.
 The results displayed here are the ones appearing on [here](https://arxiv.org/pdf/2311.12214.pdf).
+We have done our best efforts to aid in reproducibility by using run dependent seeds, however, we have also observed minor differences across CUDA and `cupy` versions in the produced results.

 Results on [Multivariate UEA Datasets](https://timeseriesclassification.com/) with ($N \leq 1000$):
 | | RFSF-DP | RFSF-TRP | KSig | KSigPDE | RWS | GAK | RBF | RFF |